-For Program Year 2020-2021, the City only identified one activity to exclusively benefit its low- and moderate-income areas.
-That was its public safety program to which \$258,000 was allocated.
-This amounted to 8% of its allocation not including program administration or CV funds.
+The actual percentages of allocation in the table above reflect the City's CDBG formula allocation excluding the City's planned administrative costs.
+For Program Year 2022-2023, the City identified one activity to exclusively benefit its low- and moderate-income areas.
+That was its public safety program to which \$240,000 was allocated.
+This amounted to 13 percent of the City's CDBG allocation not including program administration or CV funds.